White House State Dinner draws names from arts, fashion and business - ExBulletin

 But the fun is back at the White House.

-Thursday’s dinner follows Bidens’ granddaughter’s wedding last month on the South Lawn with 250 guests.
-And in December, tens of thousands of people will pass through the White House, including tourists and other guests at nearly a month of holiday functions.
+Thursday’s dinner followed the wedding of Bidens’ granddaughter last month on the South Lawn with 250 guests.
+And tens of thousands of people will pass through the White House this month, including tourists and other guests at nearly a month of holiday functions.

-White House Executive Chef Cristeta Comerford said 200 live Maine lobsters were delivered on Tuesday.
-Some conservation groups are calling on the White House to serve Maine lobster, citing concerns about the threat to rare North Atlantic right whales from fishing gear used to trap lobsters.
-Entanglement in gear is one of the greatest threats to whales.

 |